rellermeyer/TUD-DistributedSystems/docs/other.md

 The paper mentions WS-AT a few times, but they have made it more clear that it that they assume strong knowledge of WS-AT.
 Reading WS-AT helped a lot!

+Implementation: As we're implementing a commit protocol which is based on messages, it makes sense to use a framework for passing messages.
+As we are restricted to Scala and akka seems to be one of the most-used frameworks (actor framework) for that purpose, we chose to use that.
+We decided against directly implementing participants and coordinators as a FSM as our team is more familiar with more imperative programming.
+Furthermore, in the beginning we were not sure if we understood all parts of the paper.

 ### About running it in a distributed fashion

 The idea to get our implementation running in a distributed fashion is: